You want smart political talk without the meltdowns?

 Pennsylvania up by about two consistently.

-Then we got this other phenomenon that seems to have come out of nowhere, and that is the Commonwealth of Virginia, where we've had more than what, three polls now that have showed a dead even of 48-48 heat.
+Then we got this other phenomenon that seems to have come out of nowhere, and that is the Commonwealth of Virginia, where we've had more than, what, three polls now that have showed a dead even of 48-48 heat.

-And I always have worried about Northern Virginia and what the turnout there is going to be.
+And I always have worried about Northern Virginia and what the turnout there is going to be, but certainly Glenn Young did show that there is a chance that that state could go red.

 Oh, absolutely.

-There are several states right now.
+Look, there are several states right now.

 Even Minnesota is relatively close.